What is Lion's Mane Mushroom?

 The results over 16 weeks showed that the group that consumed 3 grams of Lion's Mane extract in pill form each day performed significantly better on the HDS-R cognitive test than the placebo group.

 One open-label study followed seven patients diagnosed with Alzheimer's disease or cerebrovascular dementia.
-They were given 5 grams of Lion's Mane powdered mushroom in their soup daily for six months.
+For six months, they were given 5 grams of Lion's Mane powdered mushroom in their soup daily.

 According to the review, 6 out of 7 patients had improvements in their perceptual capacity, while all seven patients showed improvements in functional independence.
 Three bedridden patients were able to get up for meals after treatment.